nemanya-m/gulp-4-template/README.md

     - `gulp` which will serve files and wathc for changes
     - `gulp build` which will minimize all files and send them in dist folder

 **Test this template.** After running `gulp` task, you can change any file inside src folder and see them recompile automatilly.
+Also you can put inside project your own files, but you need to pay attention to maintan folder structure.
+## Documentation
+---
+> All assigned tasks can be checked by typing `gulp --tasks` in command line
+### HTML
+Put your HTML files i root of `src/` directory.
+When you run `gulp` task HTML files will stay as-is and gulp will watch every time you made change in file.

+When you run `gulp dist` task HTML files will be minified and copied to dist directory.
+If you want to minifie only HTML files you can also run `gulp html` task.